Skip to main content

 story3 negative mentions

-• The game features beautiful visuals and calming music, creating a relaxing atmosphere for players.
+• The game features beautiful visuals and a calming soundtrack, creating a relaxing atmosphere for players.

 • It's a short and easy game, making it accessible for casual gamers and achievement hunters.